-The smile faded as my thoughts stuck on my bear: was he in jail?
+The smile faded as my thoughts stuck on my bear.
+Was he in jail?
 Had he tried to shift?
-Shit....he could be in some science lab somewhere, dissected and put into pickle jars.
+Shit!
+He could be in some science lab somewhere, dissected and hacked up into pickle jars.

-The driver chose that moment to speed up, weaving through traffic, then slammed on the brakes when we came to a red light and I almost squashed my nose up against the panel.
+The driver chose that moment to speed up, weaving through traffic.
+He then slammed on the brakes when we came to a red light and I almost squashed my nose up against the panel.

 “Hey!”
 I slapped my palm against the panel once more.
-“This isn’t race wars Toretto!”
+“This isn’t race wars, Toretto!”
 I huffed and slumped back down into my seat.
-Fucker!

 “Apologies, Miss Griffiths.”
 The driver's bored voice filled the back of the limo via the speakers.

-So what, I looked and smelled like shit.
+So what?
+I looked and smelled like shit.
 I had a really bad case of nervous sweats in the helicopter at the beginning of the journey.
-I’d used some of Axel's deodorant this morning, which had well and truly worn off.
+I’d used some of Axel's deodorant this morning, which had well and truly worn off by now.

-The sound of the radio replaced the sound of the engine and all the other faint background traffic noise.
+The sound of the radio replaced the noise of the engine and all the traffic commotion.
 There was nothing mentioned about Axel and me, which was weird.

-The privacy screen rolled down and the driver's voice spoke once again, only this time it was through the gap.
+The privacy screen rolled down and the driver spoke once again, only this time it was through the gap.
 “Are you alright, Miss Griffiths?
-You look like you’ve been to hell and back.”
+You look like you’ve been to Hell and back.”
 I knew it was a polite way of saying that I looked like shit.

-His hardened gaze flicked to me, “No.” He applied pressure to the word as if immensely annoyed.
+His hardened gaze flicked to me, “No.” He applied pressure to the word as if immensely annoyed about something.